tigoe/DMX-Examples/docs/qlc+-intro.md

 QLC+ is a feee software package for controlling DMX-512 systems.
 You can connect it to your system via a number of different interfaces: USB-to-DMX adapters, DMX-to-Ethernet adapters, WiFi, Ethernet, and more.

+__Note:__ You may have problems launching QLC+ on MacOS.
+As of this writing, the latest stable version, 4.12.4, freezes on launch.
+To get around this, install it in your Applications folder then open the Terminal app and type:

+`export QT_MAC_WANTS_LAYER=1`

+then

+`open /Applications/QLC+.app`

+This will launch the app.

 After installing QLC+ and launching the application, you will see the  window shown in Figure 1.
 Select `Q Light Controller Plus`.

 ![Figure 1.
 QLC+ intro screen](img/qlc+opener.png)